Rushland Boy, the fastest three hours in meeting, at the fastest week.

 Nonsense.

-ISIS using sledgehammers and bombs to destroy historical monuments and artifacts in museums across the Middle East, and we are taking down the Confederate flag and who knows whatever else.
+ISIS using sledgehammers and bombs to destroy historical monuments and artifacts in museums across the Middle East.

-And you want to know Well, if we want to destroy the Jefferson monument, what I mean, is it just a degree of evil?
+Well, if we want to destroy the Jefferson Monument, I mean, is it just a degree of evil?

 We're both trying to obliterate history.

-Well, no, what I find fascinating about this is no, by the way, nobody is actually talking about destroying the Jefferson Memorial.
+Well, no, what I find fascinating about this is, no, by the way, nobody is actually talking about destroying the Jefferson Memorial.

 And by the way, we call him Black Hole with great affection because he asked an expert in airline travel whether or not the missing Malaysian plane could have been sucked up by one, a black hole.

-Because after all, Thomas Jefferson owned slaves, and the Confederate flag is about going to war to maintain slaves, and Jefferson owns slaves, and shouldn't we?
+And the Confederate flag is about going to war to maintain slaves.

 Don't want to talk about that now, but maybe later I could.

-And my only point was you don't have to destroy the Jefferson Memorial to destroy it.
+And my only point was, you don't have to destroy the Jefferson Memorial to destroy it.

 You don't have to physically rip it down and move it or what have you.

-The left and its apparatus is perfectly capable of destroying via destroying credibility, respect, uh history revisionism, all of these great things.
+The left and its apparatus is perfectly capable of destroying via destroying credibility, respect, history revisionism, all of these great things.

-Now, ISIS is running all over the world destroying these artifacts, and that's a whole different thing.
+Now, ISIS is running all over the world destroying these artifacts.

-I uh the interesting thing about that to me is that of all the things ISIS is doing, that's what makes our media angrier than anything.
+The interesting thing about that to me is that of all the things ISIS is doing, that's what makes our media angrier than anything.

-I read the news about the latest ISIS beheading or mass killing, and it's reported uh perfunctorily and factually, and there isn't any editorial comment, and whoever's writing these stories or broadcasting them doesn't seem at all bothered by it.
+I read the news about the latest ISIS beheading or mass killing, and it's reported perfunctorily and factually, and there isn't any editorial comment, and whoever's writing these stories or broadcasting them doesn't seem at all bothered by it.

 It's just the latest news involving ISIS.